Chill Out (KLF album): Composition and recording

 Chill Out is a single continuous musical piece having many distinctive sections, each of which either segues into or introduces the next.
 The album as a whole is a progression, with percussion gradually introduced during the second half.
 The album has many recurring musical elements, which unify and merge the parts into the collective whole.
 Common characteristics of most parts include ethereal background synthesizers, the use of echo and pitch bend, samples of nature and transport, and the punctuation of soft synthesizer loops by sudden flourishes of harmonious sound.
-The Deep South is variously represented using original pedal steel contributions from Graham Lee and emotionally charged samples of US radio broadcasts: an evangelist's sermon, a range of samples of a very intense salesman, and, in "Madrugada Eterna", the detailed news report of a fatal road accident.
+The Deep South is variously represented using original pedal steel contributions from Graham Lee and emotionally charged samples of US radio broadcasts: an evangelist's sermon, a range of samples of a very intense salesman, and, in "Madrugada Eterna", a detailed news report of the road accident in Wantagh that resulted in the death of 17-year-old Jack Atsidakos.

-Despite the specific US settings, Chill Out is multi-ethnic, its journey taking in pastoral shepherds, Russian broadcasts, Tuvan throat singers ("Dream Time in Lake Jackson"), exotic birds, and an African-sounding original female vocal from The JAMs' 1987 (What the Fuck Is Going On?) that later became The KLF's "Justified and Ancient".
+Despite the specific US settings, Chill Out is multi-ethnic, its journey taking in pastoral shepherds, Russian broadcasts, Tuvan throat singers ("Dream Time in Lake Jackson"), exotic birds, and an African-sounding original female vocal from the JAMs' 1987 (What the Fuck Is Going On?) that later became the KLF's "Justified and Ancient".

-Elements of The KLF's "Pure Trance" singles "3 a.m.
+Elements of the KLF's "Pure Trance" singles "3 a.m.
 Eternal" and "Last Train to Trancentral" are brought to the fore during the second half of the album, progressing from the minimalist synths of the opening half.
-Similarly, samples of other artists' work appear as the composition develops, harmonising with The KLF's original instrumentation.
+Similarly, samples of other artists' work appear as the composition develops, harmonising with the KLF's original instrumentation.